 When you develop your application, you need to use the developmentMode property from the Payment API.
 This property is useful for testing your application without requiring network connections or currency.
 You can turn on the developmentMode property when you design and test your application so that it does not contact BlackBerry World's Payment Service server for any transactions.
 Instead, the API displays a simulated purchase screen, from which you can choose the result of the purchase.
 When you use the developmentMode property, to retrieve existing purchases, only simulated and successful purchases are returned.

-Of course you should turn off the developmentMode property in production code (or you will not get paid).
+Remember to turn off the developmentMode property in production code (or you will not get paid).

 Adds to the description of your digital goods.

 Defines the information that your application displays on its About page.

 Indicates the state of developmentMode for your application.